torgro/cliMenu/README.md

 ## Show-Menu

 This is the core cmdlet responsible for building the Menu and displaying it to the user.
 Executed without parameters it will display the Main-Menu (remember you can only have one Main-Menu).
-Nevertheless you may also use it to display Sub-Menus by specifying the parameter MenuId which is the index of the menu.
+Nevertheless, you may also use it to display Sub-Menus by specifying the parameter MenuId which is the index of the menu.
 Further you may also invoke a specific Menu-Item in a specific Menu by supplying InvokeItem and MenuId parameters.
 If the Menu-Item is defined to confirm with the user before invocation, it will prompt the user